amake/orgro/README.md

 them on my tablet in meetings.
 By default on iOS you can't open an `.org` file at all, as the OS doesn't even know that it's plain text.

+Other mobile org-mode apps are focused on very different things like to-dos or task management; Orgro is instead first and foremost a *viewer*, letting you see and search the contents of your org files.

 I also wanted to try writing a parser with [PetitParser](https://github.com/petitparser/dart-petitparser); the result powers this application and is available as a separate library,